jdm450/Chrome-Extension/README.md

-# Chrome Theme Generator Extension
+# Custom Chrome Theme Extension

 ## Getting the Code
 To get a copy of this repository on your device, you can use Git to clone it.
 Open your terminal or command prompt and run: